-The specific labels is the non-blocking mode.
-Configure the special policy counter per UE for the Non-blocking mode, if CHF determines to change the Non-blocking mode (i.e. Enable/disable) for any sevice data flow, the CHF notifies the PCF to change the policy counter status for UE.
+In this case a specific policy counter id and status are used to indicate that a change in the non-blocking mode is preferred for the UE or for the UE and rating group combination.

-The CHF can change the NB mode per UE.
+The CHF can change the non-blocking mode per UE and possibly also on rating group.

-When the PDU session is terminated, the PCF still adapts the updated non-blocking mode considering the feedback from CHF.
+When the PDU session is terminated, the PCF still uses the updated non-blocking mode considering the policy counter id and status from CHF.